noodlecollie/v2mp/docs/Assembly.md

 <instruction name> [instruction args ...]
 ```

-The first token is the mnemonic for the instruction in lowercase, and subsequent tokens are arguments for this instruction.
+The first token is the mnemonic for the instruction **in lowercase**, and subsequent tokens are arguments for this instruction.

 At the most basic level, an instruction's arguments are expected to be numerical values that correspond to the arguments for the instruction, as defined in `V2MP.md`.
 This means that for an instruction like `ADD`, it must be invoked with exactly three arguments: